 Here’s a couple more thoughts on some more general drought management strategies.

 - “You can’t feed your way out of a drought.”
-This old time rule of thumb from the West has some truth to it.
+This old-time rule of thumb from the west has some truth to it.
 While we might say it, we often try to do just that, and for good reasons.
-But, buying feed is expensive and its easy to far surpass the ability to recoup those costs.
+However, buying feed is expensive and it is easy to far surpass the ability to recoup those costs.
 It has often been better to sell earlier rather than later.
-The timing with this drought is such that prices have already declined sharply and selling now is right at the point when, seasonally, prices are at their lowest.
+The timing with this drought is such that prices are declining and selling now is right at the point when, seasonally, prices are at their lowest.
 Figure out now the amount you are willing to spend to keep the herd intact.
 Biting the bullet now by selling some cows will keep you from spending money feeding the poorer cows in the herd.

-- Consider moving the cows to a “sacrificial pasture” where they can be fed.
-This practice allows the other pastures to rest.
+- Consider moving cows to a “sacrificial pasture”.
+This practice allows other pastures to rest.
 It will result in lower costs for feed hauling and your time in driving around to various places.
 This practice might work well for producers whose cows are spread out over multiple places.
 If doing this, it will be worth a visit with your landlord to let them know about it.
 They will likely appreciate knowing that you are moving the cattle off their place to keep the land in good shape.
 It’s an easy opportunity to earn some goodwill.
 And to let them know you will move the cattle back when the pastures improve.

 - Closely examine feed alternatives.
-We currently have the lowest corn, wheat, and soybean prices in about a decade or more.
-There may be some feeding opportunities that will deliver lower cost nutrients to the cows than putting out hay, especially if it is low quality hay.
+We currently have relatively low corn, wheat, and soybean prices.
+There may be some feeding opportunities that will deliver lower cost nutrients to the cows other than putting out hay, especially if it is low quality hay.
 Don’t forget about other feeds like baled up corn stalks, wheat and rice straw, and gin trash.
-A bigger ranch might consider a tub grinder or other feed mixer equipment that might allow them to deliver feed to the herd at an economic benefit compared to just hay.
+A larger operation might consider a tub grinder or other feed mixer equipment that might allow them to deliver feed to the herd at an economic benefit compared to just hay.